For law firms & in-house counsel

 Built for how lawyers actually use PDFs.

-The DOJ Epstein release (Dec 2025) used redaction that could be defeated by copy-paste.
-KeptPDF destroys the underlying text layer and signs the output with a SHA-256 hash.
+High-profile document releases have repeatedly shipped redactions that could be defeated by copy-paste.
+KeptPDF auto-detects names, dates and identifiers, destroys the underlying text layer (not just the visible box), and signs the output with a SHA-256 hash.

 Metadata scrub

-Strips XMP, hidden layers, comment threads, prior author names and embedded revisions before you produce.
+Redaction rebuilds the PDF from scratch, stripping XMP, hidden layers, comment threads, prior author names and embedded revisions in the same pass.

 No telemetry on files